We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some have timers that keep you on track to brush for 2 minutes, the recommended amount of time.

 Some also have Bluetooth connectivity and can keep track of your brushing habits over time and send the data to your phone.

-What you know about its manufacturer
+What you know about the manufacturer

 Always choose an electric toothbrush that comes from a trusted manufacturer.
 The place it was manufactured should be clearly indicated, as should the customer satisfaction guarantee.